flitbip/flitbip/README.md

 - 👋 Hi, I’m @flitbip
 - 👀 I’m interested in tech to help people
-- 🌱 I’m currently learning modern c++ and rust for Cortex-M33 microcontrollers.
+- 🌱 I’m currently learning modern c++ and rust for Cortex-M33 microcontrollers
 - 💞️ I’m looking to collaborate on anything interesting
 - 📫 How to reach me: flitbip<at>gma!l.c0m